-The Scholarship in Science Fiction Studies has a deadline to turn in all
+Scholarship in Science Fiction Studies (this page):

-The Center also offers the James E. Gunn Award for
+- The Center also offers the James E. Gunn Award for

 Heinlein Society Scholarship Program (not affiliated with the Center, but a